BoShih History/Origin

 BoShihs are recognized by the American Canine Hybrid Club, Designer Breed Registry, and Designer Dogs Kennel Club.

-BoShihs are known for their inquisitive and affectionate nature.
+BoShihs are one of the dog breeds known for their inquisitive and affectionate nature.
 These small dogs will follow you around from room to room, making them ideal for those who can spend time with them.
 They enjoy regular naps but are also alert, playful, and enthusiastic about walks and playtime.

 While they may not be eager to learn new tricks, they thrive on interaction and attention.
 BoShihs generally inherit balanced traits from their Shih Tzu and Boston Terrier parents, combining the best qualities of both breeds.